RIR360/Clean-New-Tab/README.md

 # Clean-New-Tab
 Custom "New Tab" extension designed for Chromium browser (Google Chrome).
-It was designed from scratch by [Rejwan Islam Rizvy](https://www.facebook.com/RIR360)
+Designed by [Rejwan Islam Rizvy](https://www.facebook.com/RIR360)
 ## Features
 * Time and Date
 * Changes background on each refresh
 * Common links section
+* CSS and JavaScript animation
 * Visited indicator system for links
 * Can remember visited status with localstorage
 ## Preview